 The public had an opportunity to provide input to the Weymouth hazard mitigation planning process during a public meeting held on July 29, 2021, on Zoom.
-The draft plan update was presented at a Planning Board meeting on September 14, 202.
+The draft plan update was presented at a Planning Board meeting on September 14, 2021.
+The meeting was broadcast on local cable television.
 Both meetings were publicized in accordance with the Massachusetts Public Meeting Law.
 The attendance list for each meeting can be found in Table 5.
 See public meeting notices in Appendix C.